-The Trial Balance report is the sum of debits and credits for every account of your business.
+The Trial Balance report is the sum of debits and credits for every account of your business on an accrual basis.
 It allows you to identify discrepancies in your account totals, produce financial statements and ensure that your accounts balance for a given period of time.

 Access the Trial Balance Report

-To adjust your view of the Trial Balance Report, click on Filters under Settings.
+To adjust your view of the Trial Balance report, select Filters under Settings.
 From there, you can change:

-- Reset all - Click on this link to restore the filters back to the default settings
+- Reset all - Select this link to restore the filters back to the default settings

 What’s the difference between a Trial Balance and a Balance Sheet?
 Where can I find my Balance Sheet?

 - A Trial Balance Report is used to list the sums of all your categories’ and parent accounts’ debit and credits to ensure everything balances, in preparation for producing financial statements the end of an accounting period.
 This is often used internally in your business.